raphaelstolt/readme-lint/README.md

 ```

 ### Available CLI commands
-The following list shows the currently available CLI commands to interact with an README.md file.
+The following list shows the currently available CLI commands to interact with a README.md file.

 ``` bash
 php bin/readme-lint list